Computational Reactor Physics with Python, 5 credits

-Higher education credits in science and engineering (maximum 240 credits)
+Selection: Higher education credits in science and engineering (maximum 240 credits)

-The course is taught through online lectures, video lectures, and supervision of assignments.
+Outline for distance course: The course is taught through online lectures, video lectures, and supervision of assignments.
 Communication between teachers and students takes place via an e-learning platform and through e-meeting tools.
 Distance education requires that you have access to a computer with a stable internet connection and access to a webcam.

-Number of mandatory meetings:
+Number of mandatory meetings on campus: 0

-Number of voluntary meetings:
+Number of voluntary meetings on campus: 0

 Entry requirements: 120 credits in science/engineering, including 30 credits in physics and 5 credits programming.
 Nuclear Physics or Modern Physics is recommended.
-English language proficiency that corresponds to English studies at upper secondary (high school) level in Sweden ("English 6").
+Proficiency in English equivalent to the Swedish upper secondary course English 6.

 If you are not a citizen of a European Union (EU) or European Economic Area (EEA) country, or Switzerland, you are required to pay application or tuition fees.
 Formal exchange students will be exempted from tuition fees, as well as the application fee.
 Read more about fees.